avsm/signpost/psp/README.md

 # Personal signpost

+### Requirements

+You'll need to have the following installed and the rest of this Readme will guide you through (it's assumed you already have git).

+- GCC (via Xcode if you're on a Mac)
+- Ruby 1.8.x
+- Other dependencies (via bundler)

 ### Ubuntu Quick Install

 On an ubuntu machine, to get from zero to up and running, do the following: